-Even so, subscriptions can offer convenience, cost-savings, and increased personalization.
+Even so, subscription based eCommerce can offer convenience, cost-savings, and increased personalization.
 These benefits are often quite convincing, and customers find themselves overcoming their hesitations.

 Main eCommerce Subscription Models

-According to McKinsey, we can classify subscription into 3 main models:
+According to McKinsey, we can classify a subscription model in eCommerce into 3 main objectives:

 Another model, curation, seeks to surprise and delight by providing new items or highly personalized experiences in categories such as apparel, beauty, and food.
 Out of all subscription services, 55% are curated.
 Brands like Birchbox and Blue Apron offer curated subscription models.
 With curation, customers set parameters and preferences, and receive products customized to their expectations and desires.